 The Project Management Manual is a reference source and a guide for managing GEF IW projects.
 It contains a checklist to consider at every stage from inception to project closure, and gives guidance important topics such as monitoring and evaluation and financial considerations.

 The Public-Private Partnerships Guidebook is a reference source and a guide for GEF IW projects.
 It contains information on the engaging the private sector both generally and in the context for a GEF IW project.
 This tool contains step by step guidance from the stage of determining whether and what kind of private sector relationship fits for the project to facilitating the conversations, and case studies of GEF IW projects experiences with engaging the private sector.

-The Guidance on Mainstreaming Climate Change and Variability is a reference source and a guide for GEF IW projects.
-It is designed to assist GEF IW projects with the GEF V requirement to take climate change and variability into consideration in the implementation of IW projects.
+Welcome to GEF IW:LEARN guidance for projects on climate change and variability.
+The guidance is designed to assist GEF IW projects with the GEF V requirement to take climate change and variability into consideration in the implementation of IW projects.